Samsursekh/Placement-Practice/priya-practise/React.md

 - Each React component has a lifecycle that you can monitor and manipulate during its three main phases.
 The three phases are Mounting, Updating, and Unmounting.

-- 1] Mounting
+- 1] Mounting - birth
-- 2] Updating
+- 2] Updating - growth
-- 3] Unmounting
+- 3] Unmounting - death

 # Mounting/birth
 - Mounting means putting elements into the DOM.
+- as birth of new component
 - React has four built-in methods that get called, in this order, when mounting a  component:
-- constructor
-- getDerivedStateFromProps()
-- render()
-- componentDidMount()
+- constructor => render()  => componentDidMount()

 # Updating/middle
-- A component is updated whenever there is a change in the component's state or props.
+- A component is updated whenever there is a change
-- React has five built-in methods that get called, in this order, when a component is updated:
+- that get called, in this order, when a component is updated

-- getDerivedStateFromProps()
-- shouldComponentUpdate()
-- render()
-- getSnapshotBeforeUpdate()
-- componentDidUpdate()
+- render() =>  componentDidUpdate()

 # Unmounting/end
 - The next phase in the lifecycle is when a component is removed from the DOM, or unmounting as React likes to call it.
 - React has only one built-in method that gets called when a component is unmounted:
 - componentWillUnmount()

+ # life cycles =>
+ - Every component in React goes through a lifecycle of events.
+ - I like to think of them as going through a cycle of birth, growth, and death.

+Mounting – Birth of your component
+Update –  Growth of your component
+Unmount – Death of your component

+ -  1] The mounting phase is when a new component is created and inserted into the DOM
+ - 2] The updating phase is when the component updates or re-renders.
+This reaction is triggered when the props are updated or when   the state is updated.
+This phase can occur multiple times, which is kind of the point of React.
-- The componentWillUnmount method is called when the component is about to be removed from the DOM.
+ - 3] The last phase within a component's lifecycle is the unmounting phase, when the component is removed from the DOM.

-- 1] getIntialState()
-- 2] componentDidNount()
-- 3] shouldComponentUpdate()
-- 4] ComponentDidUpdate()
-- 5] ComponentWillUnmount()
+# lifecycle method
+mounting = constructor->render->componentDidMount
+update = render->componentDidUpdate
+unmounting = componentWillUnmount

 # context API
 - React Context is a way to manage state globally.
-- It can be used together with the useState Hook to share state between deeply  nested components more easily
+- It can be used together with the useState Hook
+- to share state between deeply  nested components more easily
 - It's is better way aviod a prop drilling in react.js

 - ex:  import React, { useContext } from "react";